Spencer Love Takes Championship Lead After Jensen Heartbreak at Red River Rumble

 Heat 1 Result

 Dylan Anderson won Heat 1, leading throughout 17 laps in 8:32.065.
 His fastest lap of 28.482 was the quickest of the heat.
-Love completed her recovery from ninth to finish second, 10.912 seconds behind, with Jared Jensen third and Jeremiah Mayo fourth.
-Dustin Terry retired after 13 laps with a mechanical problem that ruled him out of Heat 2 entirely.
-Jimmy Kerr was classified 11th after recording no timed laps.
+Love completed his recovery from ninth to finish second, 10.912 seconds behind, with Jared Jensen third and Jeremiah Mayo fourth.
+Two-time defending series champion Dustin Terry retired after 13 laps following a collision with Aiden Benton (#98).
+The impact destroyed his motor, ruling him out of Heat 2 entirely.
+Jimmy Kerr was classified 10th after recording no timed laps.

 Dylan Anderson, #17 Anderson Marine, IHRA F1 Powerboat Series, 2026 Red River Rumble, Shreveport